aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

     s3_output_path = estimator.latest_job_debugger_artifacts_path()
     trial = create_trial(s3_output_path)

+To learn more about the programming model for analysis using SageMaker Debugger SDK, see `SageMaker Debugger Analysis <https://github.com/awslabs/sagemaker-debugger/blob/master/docs/analysis.md>`__.

-For a tutorial on what all you can do after creating the trial and how to visualize the results, see `SageMaker Debugger - Visualizing Debugging Results <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-debugger/mnist_tensor_plot/mnist-tensor-plot.ipynb>`__.
+For a tutorial on what you can do after creating the trial and how to visualize the results, see `SageMaker Debugger - Visualizing Debugging Results <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-debugger/mnist_tensor_plot/mnist-tensor-plot.ipynb>`__.

 Learn More
 ==========